BD2KGenomics/cgl-docker-lib/README.md

 5. More complex tools with many build dependencies should follow the guidelines in **Complex Tools**.
 The general idea is to separate the build dependencies from runtime dependencies minimizing the final size of the deployed image.
 6. Building a tool from source should only require changing to the tool’s directory and typing make.
 All built images should conform to the tag standards set in section **Tag Conventions**.
 7. Every image should have an `ENTRYPOINT` set to a wrapper script. (see **Wrapper Script**)
 8. All tools should be lowercase in the github repo and follow the directory structure outlined in the figure below.
-In this figure, **samtools** is a basic tool, while **mutect** is a *complex tool*.
+In this figure, **samtools** is a basic tool, while **bwa** is a *complex tool*.

 <p align="center">
 <img align="center" src="http://i.imgur.com/j4kracV.png" width="400"#dir  />